paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 403s of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 46 of this title.
+Section was formerly classified to [section 403s of this title](./chapter-015-national-security.md#section-403s) prior to editorial reclassification and renumbering as this section.
 Some section numbers of this title referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification.

 #### Amendments
 1993—Subsec. (b).
 Pub.
 L. 103–178, § 501(3)(A), (C), substituted “section 2052” for “section 2051” in heading and concluding provisions.

 Subsec. (b)(2).
 Pub.
 L. 103–178, § 501(3)(B), made technical amendment to reference to [section 2013 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2013) to update reference to corresponding section of original act.

 1992—Subsec. (a).
 Pub.
 L. 102–496, § 803(a)(3)(A), inserted heading, redesignated cl. (i) as par.
-(1), in cl. (ii), substituted reference to [section 2013 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2013) for reference in original to section 203 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees, as amended, which was formerly set out as a note under [section 403 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403&num=0&edition=prelim), and redesignated such cl. as par.
+(1), in cl. (ii), substituted reference to [section 2013 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2013) for reference in original to section 203 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees, as amended, which was formerly set out as a note under [section 403 of this title](./chapter-015-national-security.md#section-403), and redesignated such cl. as par.
 (2), in cl. (iii), inserted “such” before reference to [section 2013 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2013) and redesignated such cl. as par.
 (3), redesignated cl. (iv) as par.
 (4), and substituted reference to [section 2051 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2051) for “such section 231” in concluding provisions.

 Subsec. (b).
 Pub.
 L. 102–496, § 803(a)(3)(B)(i), (ii), (iv)–(vi), inserted heading, redesignated cl. (i) as par.
-(1), in cl. (ii), substituted reference to [section 2013 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2013) for reference in original to section 203 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees, as amended, which was formerly set out as a note under [section 403 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403&num=0&edition=prelim), and redesignated cl. (ii) as par.
+(1), in cl. (ii), substituted reference to [section 2013 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2013) for reference in original to section 203 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees, as amended, which was formerly set out as a note under [section 403 of this title](./chapter-015-national-security.md#section-403), and redesignated cl. (ii) as par.
 (2), redesignated cls. (iii) and (iv) as pars.
 (3) and (4), respectively, and in concluding provisions, substituted “surviving spouse, former spouse, or child” for “widow or widower, former spouse, and/or child or children” and substituted reference to [section 2051 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2051) for “such section 232”.

 Pub.
 L. 102–496, § 803(a)(3)(B)(iii), which directed the substitution of “surviving spouse, former spouse, or child as defined in [section 2002 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2002)” in cl. (iv) for “widow or widower, former spouse, and/or child or children as defined in section 204 and section 232 of such the Central Intelligence Agency Retirement Act of 1964 for Certain Employees”, was executed by making the substitution for “widow or widower, former spouse, and/or a child or children as defined in section 204 and section 232 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees”, to reflect the probable intent of Congress.

 Subsec. (c).
 Pub.
 L. 102–496, § 803(a)(3)(D)(i)–(iii), inserted heading, struck out par.
 (1) designation before “The annuities provided”, substituted “maintained pursuant to [section 2012 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2012)” for “established by section 202 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees”, and struck out par.
 (2) which read as follows: “The annuities and/or other benefits provided under subsections (c) and (d) of this section shall be deemed to be annuities and/or benefits under chapter 84 of title 5 for purposes of the other provisions of such chapter and other laws (including title 26) relating to such annuities and/or benefits, but shall be payable from the Central Intelligence Agency Retirement and Disability Fund established by section 202 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees.”

 Pub.
 L. 102–496, § 803(a)(3)(C), (D), redesignated subsec. (e) as (c) and struck out former subsec. (c) which provided for retirement of officers and employees of the Central Intelligence Agency as though designated pursuant to section 302(a) of Pub.
-L. 88–643 which was formerly set out as a note under [section 403 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403&num=0&edition=prelim).
+L. 88–643 which was formerly set out as a note under [section 403 of this title](./chapter-015-national-security.md#section-403).

 Subsec. (d).
 Pub.
 L. 102–496, § 803(a)(3)(C), struck out subsec. (d) which provided that survivors of officers and employees of the Central Intelligence Agency were to receive benefits as though deceased had been designated pursuant to section 302(a) of Pub.
-L. 88–643, which was formerly set out as a note under [section 403 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403&num=0&edition=prelim).
+L. 88–643, which was formerly set out as a note under [section 403 of this title](./chapter-015-national-security.md#section-403).

 Subsec. (e).
 Pub.
 L. 102–496, § 803(a)(3)(D), redesignated subsec. (e) as (c).